Probing scalar-neutrino and scalar-dark-matter interactions with PandaX-4T

 The $\nu\phi$ and $\chi\phi$ couplings inevitably introduce interactions between the DM and neutrinos.
-Such interactions would leave observable imprints in cosmological observations.
+Such interactions, if present, would leave observable imprints in cosmological observations.
 Specifically, if DM scatters off relativistic neutrinos during the radiation-dominated era, it suppresses primordial density fluctuations, erases small-scale structures, and produces observable signatures in the cosmic microwave background (CMB) and the matter power spectrum \cite{Cline:2022qld, Mangano:2006mp, Wilkinson:2014ksa}.
-In this work, we adopt the limit on the energy-squared dependent scattering cross section \be \sigma_{\nu\chi}^{\rm el} \lesssim 10^{-33} (m_{\chi}/{\rm MeV}) {\rm cm}^2 \ee for non-zero neutrino masses~\cite{Mosbech:2020ahp, Paul:2021ewd} (the limit becomes stronger by about three orders of magnitude for massless neutrinos~\cite{Wilkinson:2014ksa}).
-On the other hand, a value of $g_{\nu\phi}$ can be combined with Eq.~(\ref{eq:sig_nu_chi}) to derive corresponding upper bounds on $g_{\chi\phi}$ (see SMa.III).
-For illustration, assuming $g_{\nu\phi}$ takes the current upper limit value in Fig.~\ref{fig:constraints_on_gnuchi}, the red lines in Fig.~\ref{fig:CMB_PandaX} represent the upper bounds on $g_{\chi\phi}$, clearly in severe conflict with the inferred SIDM parameter space based on small-scale structures.
-To maintain consistency, the theoretical scenario discussed here would require either reducing $g_{\nu\phi}$ by approximately three orders of magnitude, finding ways to relax the cosmological constraints on DM-$\nu$ interactions (Eq.~(\ref{eq:sig_nu_chi})), or invalidating the parameter space of SIDM.
+In this work, we adopt the limit on the energy-squared dependent scattering cross section and translate it to a fixed neutrino energy $E_\nu = Q/2 \cong 1.229$ MeV, obtaining \be \sigma_{\nu\chi}^{\rm el} \lesssim 10^{-30} (m_{\chi}/{\rm GeV}) {\rm cm}^2 \ee for non-zero neutrino masses~\cite{Mosbech:2020ahp, Paul:2021ewd} (the limit becomes stronger by about three orders of magnitude for massless neutrinos~\cite{Wilkinson:2014ksa}).
+On the other hand, a value of $g_{\nu\phi}$ can be combined with Eq.~(\ref{eq:sig_nu_chi}) to derive corresponding upper bounds on $g_{\chi\phi}$ (see Supplemental Material~\cite{SupplementalMaterial}).
+For illustration, assuming $g_{\nu\phi}$ takes the current upper limit value in Fig.~\ref{fig:constraints_on_gnuchi}, the red dashed curves in Fig.~\ref{fig:CMB_PandaX} show the corresponding upper bounds on $g_{\chi\phi}$ for two representative mediator masses (10 keV and 2 MeV) probed by PandaX.
+If $g_{\nu\phi}$ saturates its current experimental upper limit, the allowed region becomes largely incompatible with the SIDM parameter space inferred from small-scale structure observations.
+To maintain consistency, the scenario discussed here would require $g_{\nu\phi}$ to be at least three orders of magnitude below the upper limit shown in Fig.~\ref{fig:constraints_on_gnuchi}, which would correspondingly shift the red dashed curves derived from the cosmological constraints on DM–$\nu$ interactions (Eq.~(\ref{eq:sig_nu_chi})) upward, or invalidating the parameter space of SIDM.
 Another scenario with a light exotic fermonic DM is considered in Ref.~\cite{Agostini:2020cpz}.